 More broadly, looking towards the future, healthcare is moving towards value-based preventive care, addressing mental health issues before they become severe.
 In recent years, much scientific literature has demonstrated that peer support groups should be an essential, cost-effective part of the mental health journey prior to individual therapy.

 Shimmer helps address these issues in one fell swoop.
 Unlike therapists, there are a surplus of peer coaches available to meet demand, and due to both their affordability and the support group nature of shimmer we are able to drastically reduce the cost per user.
-Further, we are able to hire coaches from diverse backgrounds to meet the needs and cultural competencies of our members, and we can leverage our expertise in AI as we scale (similar to LunchClub) to match our members with suitable peer coaches and fellow members.
+Further, we are able to hire coaches from diverse backgrounds to meet the needs and cultural competencies of our members.
 This way, we can give our members affordable support groups with people who really get you.

 Additionally, we believe that this is unique timing to work on virtual peer support communities for the following reasons:

-As we build shimmer, part of our hopes are to redefine the mental health narrative to include social determinants, healthy relationships, and educational resources, all in addition to therapy.
-With a supportive community as the home base, we will refine our AI algorithms and eventually expand our services to all parts of the stepped care model, including AI-matched therapists and asynchronous lessons.
+As we build Shimmer, part of our hopes are to redefine the mental health narrative to include social determinants, healthy relationships, and educational resources, all in addition to therapy.
+With a supportive community as the home base, we hope to continue to improve and expand our services.

 Since this is a newer model of care, I will share some of the benefits and research behind peer support we’ve found so far!